jonoise/helpdesk/README.md

 ___
 # Installation

-Create a new folder to foster this project and cd into the folder.
+* Create a new folder to foster this project and cd into the folder and create a virtual environment and activate it.
-Crea una nueva carpeta para albergar el proyecto y haz cd dentro de la carpeta.
+* Crea una nueva carpeta para albergar el proyecto y haz cd dentro de la carpeta y crea un ambiente virtual y actívalo.

 * Clone this repository:
 * Clona este repositorio: